hydren-crypto/stampchain/docs/src20.md

-# SRC-20 Token Specification
+# SRC-20 Tokens

+SRC-20 Specifications have changed as of block 796,000.
+SRC-20 transactions are now created directly on BTC and are no-longer supported as Counterparty transactions.
+SRC-20 mints, deploys, and transfers are all free from an service fees with the exception of the BTC miners fee when done from a supported wallet.

 SRC-20 is a bleeding edge specification modeled after BRC-20.
 Prior specifications of SRC-20 in its initial state were built on top of Counterparty transactions with specific requirements for an issuance transaction.
 The current specification as of block 796,000 encodes the SRC-20 transaction directly onto BTC and does not use Counterparty.
-Any SRC-20 transactions created on Counterparty after block 796,000 will be deemed invalid, and will not be indexed.
+Any SRC-20 transactions created on Counterparty after block 796,000 will be invalid.
 Counterparty was used as a proof of concept as we designed a direct to BTC method which optimizes the transaction size and reduces cost of SRC-20 transactions.

-If you do not fully understand how SRC-20 works, it is recommended that you exercise caution.

-## Introduction
+# Supported Wallets

+The SRC-20 reference wallet for Chrome is available here: [The Stamp Wallet](https://www.thestampwallet.com/)

+ Freewallet and Hiro Wallet do not presently support SRC-20.
+However, the new reference client wallet supports importing BIP39 seeds and individual private keys from Freewallet and Hiro wallets.
+We anticipate that Hiro wallet will add SRC-20 support.

+# Specifications
 SRC-20 Tokens must conform to these **required** fields or a Bitcoin Stamp Number will not be created, the transaction will not be considered a valid SRC-20 transaction, and they will not appear in the Bitcoin Stamps Protocol index / API.

+ SRC-20 transaction must be signed and broadcast onto BTC by the address that holds the SRC-20 token balance as it acts as a means to authenticate ownership.
+Both the source and destination addresses are embedded into the BTC transaction which is created by the users wallet.
+The SRC-20 reference wallet will ensure you are creating the proper transaction until support can be integrated into more broadly distributed wallets such as Hiro.
+Please use extreme caution if signing transactions created by a third party.

 ### DEPLOY
 ```JSON